bf2799/GroupMealSignups/README.md

 ## Additional Settings Options: Setup
 **Google Calendar Event Colors**
-   Default available meal is red.
+   * Default available meal is red.
 Default claimed meal is pale red
-   Colors are corresponded with a number: https://developers.google.com/apps-script/reference/calendar/event-color
+   * Colors are corresponded with a number: https://developers.google.com/apps-script/reference/calendar/event-color
-   Available meal numbers can have numbers replaced in script file on lines 658, 860, and 861
+   * Available meal numbers can have numbers replaced in script file on lines 658, 860, and 861
-   Claimed meals can have numbers replaced in script file on lines 316, 317, and 924
+   * Claimed meals can have numbers replaced in script file on lines 316, 317, and 924
 **Google Calendar Notifications/Automatic Emails** (allows guarantee in large-scale use)
-   Allows guaranteed email reminders in large-scale use of program since only 46 programmed reminder emails can be queued at any time
+   * Allows guaranteed email reminders in program since only 46 programmed reminder emails can be queued at any time

-Reminder email time before
-Breakfast, snack
-Change description on calendar from student name to
+   * Downside: Everybody gets an email reminder, not just the people signing up
+   * Open Google Calendar.
+   * Open Calendar "Settings and sharing"
+   * Scroll down to "Event notifications."
+Add either email or notification for specific amount of time before
+   * "General notifications" can also be changed just below "Event notifications"
+**Reminder Email Time**
+   * Time before meal to send reminder email can be modified.
+Default is 2 days
+   * On Line 7 in script file, change number of days
+**Meal Duration on Calendar**
+   * On Line 6 in script file, change duration of meals in minutes

 ## User Use

 ## Limitations
-Size if email reminder important due to triggers Manual deletion of event necessary, no email reminder if event deleted Initial entry time-consuming
-Real-time email conflict signup buggy
-Triggers could add up, needs to be cleaned occasionally
+   * Only 50 triggers can be active at once, and 4 are already reserved.
+Therefore, only 46 reminder emails can be queued at any given time
+   * To delete an event, it must be manually deleted from the Calendar.
+There is no built-in email reminder if an event is deleted.
+However, this is a general setting for the Calendar
+   * There is no function to generate a meal weekly or monthly.
+The initial entering of meals will therefore be time-consuming
+   * Functions take a few seconds to run.
+If forms are submitted within seconds of each other, the signup conflict logic may not have run yet.
+If this happens, there is a chance that no indication of two people signing up for same day will occur